Get Connected, Get Inspired, Get Funded

 The Power of Community Art - Wednesday, February 17

-Join our Arts, Culture and Event team and community art organizations to learn about what’s possible when thinking about getting more art popping up in your neighbourhood.
+Our Arts, Culture and Event team and community art organizations discussed what’s possible when thinking about getting more art popping up in your neighbourhood.
 This panel presentation included an opportunity for questions and discussion.

 Engaging Your Neighbours – Wednesday, January 20